Oddball paradigm: In ERP research

-In 1975, the oddball paradigm was first used in event-related potential (ERP) research by Nancy Squires, Kenneth Squires and Steven Hillyard at the UC San Diego, although they did not name it.
+In 1975, the oddball paradigm was first used in event-related potential (ERP) research by Nancy Squires, Kenneth Squires and Steven A. Hillyard at the UC San Diego, although they did not name it.
 By 1976, the paradigm had been named.

 The P300 response of different healthy subjects in a two-tone auditory oddball paradigm.
 The plots show the average response to oddball (red) and standard (blue) trials and their difference (black).
 From Surprise response as a probe for compressed memory states.
 These examples show the significant individual variability in amplitude, latency and waveform shape across different subjects.

 In ERP research it has been found that an event-related potential across the parieto-central area of the skull that usually occurs around 300 ms after stimuli presentation called P300 is larger after the target stimulus.
 The P300 wave only occurs if the subject is actively engaged in the task of detecting the targets.
 Its amplitude varies with the improbability of the targets.
 Its latency varies with the difficulty of discriminating the target stimulus from the standard stimuli.

 Detection of these targets reliably evokes transient activity in prefrontal cortical regions.
 Measuring hemodynamic brain activity in the prefrontal cortex using functional magnetic resonance imaging (fMRI) revealed that the dorsolateral prefrontal cortex is associated with dynamic changes in the mapping of stimuli to responses (e.g. response strategies), independently of any changes in behavior.